 10 Things To Not Pack For A Family Vacation

 One of the first things I did when we started traveling as a family was to buy a very large suitcase.
 For many of our trips, it’s easier to manage one big suitcase than keep track of several smaller ones, especially in those early days when you have an active toddler, stroller and more to keep track of.
-But even with a pretty large bag I try hard to avoid over packing and have learned to pack with an eye on what I can get away with not bringing, rather than tossing in anything I might possibly need.
-Here is a vital packing list: The list of things to leave behind even when traveling with kids.
+But whether we use the big bag or our carry-on bags, I try hard to avoid over packing.
+I’ve learned to pack with an eye on what I can get away with not bringing, rather than packing anything I might possibly need.
+Here is an essential packing guide: A list of things to leave behind even when traveling with kids.
 Several travel bloggers who are parents and I weigh in on what not to pack on your next vacation.

 What Not To Pack For the Kids: